Skip to main content

 Genetic variants in progestin metabolism pathways can significantly modify breast cancer risk associated with combined hormone therapy.

-Research has investigated the interaction between these and long-term CHRT use.
+Research has investigated the interaction between these genetic variants and long-term CHRT use.
 The findings suggest that an individual’s genetic background can amplify or mitigate the risks associated with the therapy.
 For women using CHRT for three years or more, specific genetic profiles appear to confer a differential susceptibility to breast cancer.

 This is a powerful demonstration of a gene-environment interaction, where the “environment” is the pharmacological intervention itself.
 The clinical implication is that a woman’s risk is a product of both the therapy she receives and her innate genetic ability to process and respond to it.